dcrobertson01/beyondtomorrow/pages/06.beyond-tomorrow/05.survival/02.population/docs.md

 !!!! * lncrease immigration on humanitarian grounds, for example, of refugees and stateless people.
 !!!! * Ensure a right of permanent residence for spouses of New Zealand citizens and for parents and grandparents of a permanent immigrant.

-[foo]: /references/principles-of-political-economy "The Principles of Political Economy, John Stuart Mills, 1857"
+[jsm]: /references/principles-of-political-economy "The Principles of Political Economy, John Stuart Mills, 1857"